-Also, we obtain two eigenvalues which are $E_0^2= 4b\bigg\{l+2n_0-\frac{1}{2}\bigg\} $ and $E_1^2= 4b\bigg\{l+2n_1+\frac{1}{2}\bigg\} $.
-The former is called as primary radial eigenvalue.
-And the latter is called as the first kind of hidden radial eigenvalue.
-As we let the small mass m goes to zero in (\ref{eq:24}), its solution is same as the $1^{st}$ kind of confluent hypergeometric polynomial.
+Also I obtain two eigenvalues which are $E_0^2= 4b\left\{l+2n_0-1/2\right\} $ and $E_1^2= 4b\left\{l+2n_1+1/2\right\} $.
+The former is the primary radial eigenvalue.
+And the latter is the first kind of hidden radial eigenvalue.
+As I let the small mass $m$ goes to zero in (\ref{eq:24}), its solution is same as the $1^{st}$ kind of confluent hypergeometric polynomial.
 From (\ref{eq:24}), the wave function of it is

 By using orthogonal relation, normalized constant $\bar{N}$ is

 where,